deusx7/deusx7.github.io/Posts/TryHackMe_Writeups/Writeups/Steel Mountain - CTF/Steel Mountain - CTF.md

 Now that you have an initial shell on this Windows machine as the user Bill, we can further enumerate the machine and escalate our privileges to NT AUTHORITY\\SYSTEM!

 From tryhackme:
-*To enumerate this machine, we will use a powershell script called PowerUp, It's purpose is to evaluate a Windows machine and determine any abnormalities - "_PowerUp aims to be a clearinghouse of common Windows privilege escalation_ _vectors that rely on misconfigurations._"
+*To enumerate this machine, we will use a powershell script called PowerUp, It's purpose is to evaluate a Windows machine and determine any abnormalities - "_PowerUp aims to be a clearinghouse of common Windows privilege escalation_ _vectors that rely on misconfigurations."*

-You can download the script [here](https://github.com/PowerShellMafia/PowerSploit/blob/master/Privesc/PowerUp.ps1).
+*You can download the script [here](https://github.com/PowerShellMafia/PowerSploit/blob/master/Privesc/PowerUp.ps1).
 If you want to download it via the command line, be careful not to download the GitHub page instead of the raw script.
-Now you can use the **upload** command in Metasploit to upload the script.
+Now you can use the **upload** command in Metasploit to upload the script.*

 ![](images/20230912203018.png)